 for forty days and forty nights in a row

 In the above, the expression di file means in a row, consecutively.

-The verb netâ (to clean) is used in this verse in the sense of to eliminate, to get rid of.
+The verb netâ (to clean) is used in this verse in the sense of to eliminate, to get rid of, to do away with.

 o netarai de face de tiere